yungyung04/addressbook-level2/doc/UserGuide.md

 > Help is also shown if you enter an incorrect command e.g. `abcd`

 ### Adding a person: `add`
-Adds a person to the address book<br>
+Adds a person to the address book and shows the updated list of all persons in the address book.<br>
 Format: `add NAME [p]p/PHONE_NUMBER [p]e/EMAIL [p]a/ADDRESS [t/TAG]...`

 > Words in `UPPER_CASE` are the parameters, items in `SQUARE_BRACKETS` are optional,